 Learn more about ISC’s Software Defect and Security Vulnerability Disclosure Policy.

 If you believe you have found a security vulnerability that applies to DNS implementations generally, and you want to report this responsibly to a number of implementers, you might consider also using the Open Source DNS Vulnerability mailing list, managed by DNS-OARC.

 Reporting a Bug That Is NOT a Security Vulnerability

 - Please report bugs in BIND 9 by opening an issue in our BIND GitLab.

 - Please report bugs in Kea at our Kea GitLab.

 - Please report bugs in Stork in our Stork GitLab.

 - Please report ISC DHCP bugs at our ISC DHCP GitLab.

 Ensuring You Are Not Running Software With a Known Vulnerability

-To be notified of any new discovered vulnerabilities, you should either become a BIND 9 Basic support subscriber, which entitles you to advance notification of security vulnerabilities via a secure one-way support queue, or you can follow ISC security notices by subscribing to the BIND-announce mailing list.
+To ensure that you are notified of any new discovered vulnerabilities, you should become an ISC support subscriber, which entitles you to advance notification of security vulnerabilities via a secure, private support queue.